Looking for additional help?

 There are many reasons why coverage may change in unexpected ways.

-Coverage changes are coverage to lines of code that are not adjusted in the pull/commit diff.
+Centrally, these occur in files that are not directly changed in the pull/commit diff.
 This can occur for a number of reasons.

 Codecov will analyze the pull/commit diff, detecting lines of code that changed without being adjusted.
 A simple example of this is removing tests, which is shown below.